 Adaxes Web Interface allows performing Active Directory management via a standard web browser.
 It features a modern responsive design, so users can access it on their laptops, tablets, phones or any other devices.
 You can set up different Web Interfaces specifically tuned for the needs of different job roles, like administrators, help desk, HR, managers and others, giving them a clean and intuitive way to access the tasks they need.
-Adaxes Web Interface also incorporates Exchange and Office 365 management, so users get a single console without the need to learn and use multiple tools for their day-to-day routines.
+Adaxes Web Interface also incorporates Exchange and Microsoft 365 management, so users get a single console without the need to learn and use multiple tools for their day-to-day routines.

 The Adaxes Web Interface is fully customizable, so you can configure it to have the exact views, forms and operations that each user needs.
 For example, administrators can have a full set of management activities in Active Directory, Exchange and Microsoft 365 across the entire environment, whereas managers can be set to view just their subordinates and only be able to update their group membership, assign Microsoft 365 licenses and change certain AD properties.

 Adaxes Web Interface can act as a self-service portal for regular users.
 You can granularly specify, which operations they have access to, like updating their personal info, changing their own password, searching Active Directory, managing own group membership, updating Microsoft 365 licenses, etc.

 Adaxes Password Self-Service allows users to reset forgotten passwords and unlock accounts by themselves.
 To do that they need to go through a simple identity verification procedure that may involve answering security questions, SMS verification, using authenticator apps like Google Authenticator, Authy and others.
 Self-password reset can be accessed from the Windows logon screen, Adaxes Web Interface or it can be integrated to your own portal.